 Dampness, rot and infestation

-Repair category:
+Repair category: 2

 Notes An electronic moisture meter was used to measure levels of dampness, at random locations, to lower wall surfaces and floors, where accessible and without moving furniture or lifting floor coverings, if present.
-No obvious significant dampness, timber decay or infestation noted, within the limitations imposed on the inspection.
+Higher than normal meter readings were recorded to the chimney breast in the front left bedroom and adjacent cupboard.
+The bathroom cistern has been affected by significant condensation and the flooring is damp A precautionary check by a suitably qualified specialist is advised.